vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 PURUṣA.

 We have stated above how the Universal Self under the influence of its power, called māyā, assumes the innumerable forms of limited selves whose limitation consists in ignorance of their essential nature and consequent deprivation of the powers of knowledge and action.
 Such a sentient limited manifestation, when possessed of the five attributes kalā etc., is spoken of as puruṣa.
 The above five attributes together with māyā, which is the cause of self-forgetfulness, as it were, of the Self, are at times spoken of as six covers.
-The deprivation of the Self of its powers of knowledge and action consequent upon the obscuration of its real nature is spoken of as "āņavamala".
+The deprivation of the Self of its powers of knowledge and action consequent upon the obscuration of its real nature is spoken of as "āṇavamala".
 And the objectless desire to use the limited powers is called "kārma mala" to which its future associations with insentient objects are due.
 The puruṣa, therefore, is often described briefly as the Self affected by two impurities, the anava and the kārma malas, but free from the third, the māyīya mala.
 It represents purely the subjective element in the midst of the body, the senses, the vital airs, the mind and the Buddhi.
 It constitutes the 25th category.
 It is often referred to

 2. T. A., VI, 161.